Lali-J/python/G3TiCS/numpy_tutorial/pandas.md

 ### Questions:
 - What is a DataFrame?
+    - A two-dimentional data structure that orgainzes in rows and columns
 - How is it similar to the 2D NumPy array you worked with?
+    - How it orgainzes the data given
 - What's different?
+    - The amount and details of the information
 - Why are column names useful?
+    - It makes the data easy to read for anyone
 ## Part 4: Looking at the DataFrame
 ```python
 print(data.head())